MagicDuck/grug-far.nvim/README.md

 _Note:_ if you would like sync to work when doing a replacement with empty string, please add `--replace=` to the flags.

+### Going to / Opening Location for match under cursor
+When the cursor is placed on a result file path, you can go to that file by pressing `<enter>` in normal mode (`Goto` action default keybind).
+When it's placed over a result match line, you will be taken to the file/line/column of the match.
+By default, the file buffer is opened in the last window you were in before opening grug-far, which is typically the other vertical split.

+If you would like to do the same thing, but have the cursor stay in place, you can use the `Open` action instead.

 ### Opening result lines in quickfix list

 Result lines can be opened in the quickfix list.
 Deleting result lines will cause them not to be included.